sometea/floquetwtd/README.md

 It is assumed that you are on a Linux or Unix-like system, and that you have basic build tools such as the GNU compiler collection installed.
 Windows/Cygwin might work as well.

+I have copied over the files "glfixed.c" and "glfixed.h" from the current version of the GNU Scientific library into this project, since they are not present in some earlier versions of the library (for example, the one on the compute cluster I used).
+I do not claim authership of the code contained in these files.
+They are needed to compute Gaussian quadrature points and weights for the numerical evaluation of the Fredholm determinants.

 ## Usage
 Currently, you have to implement the scattering matrix by editing the source